nixos-asia/website/en/nix-first.md

 From here, you can see the revision [on GitHub](https://github.com/NixOS/nixpkgs/commit/317484b1ead87b9c1b8ac5261a8d2dd748a0492d).

-Notice that the registry specified only the branch (`nixpkgs-unstable`) from where the latest available revision is fetched.
-This repository is [cached locally and updated automatically](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-registry#description).
+The discerning readers may have noticed the the registry specified *only* the branch (`nixpkgs-unstable`), but not the specific revision.
+Nix registry internally [caches flakes locally and updates them automatically](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-registry#description), thus the specific Git revision of [[nixpkgs]] used may change over time!

 > [!tip] Pinning nixpkgs
-> To avoid automatic update, you can [pin](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-registry-pin) the registry entry.
-But in [[hm-tutorial|home-manager]], we will see a better way of doing it (through flake inputs).
+> To avoid the aforementioned automatic update, you can [pin](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-registry-pin) the registry entry for [[nixpkgs]].
+However, in [[hm-tutorial|home-manager]], we will see a better way of doing it (through flake inputs).

 ## Using software outside of [[nixpkgs]]